ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists-editing.md

 ## Block lists

-As of 2024, the list feature allows any part of the content to be part of a list.
+Since version 41.0.0, the list feature allows any part of the content to be part of a list.
 You can put content blocks and elements &ndash; such as images, tables, paragraphs, headings, and others &ndash; inside a list item, ensuring the continuity of numbering and retaining indentation.

 To edit a block inside a list item, press <kbd>Enter</kbd> to create a new line and then <kbd>Backspace</kbd> to remove the new list item marker.
 Keep on entering content.
 Observe this behavior in the screencast below.